corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 You will learn it after it comes up for the first few times.

 Most of the time when fighting the compiler it is actually exposing a design flaw.
-Similarly, if you code gets overly verbose or looks ugly, there's probably a better way.
+Similarly, if your code gets overly verbose or looks ugly, there's probably a better way.
 Learn to do it the Rust way.

 Accept that Rust has a different way to handle errors.